5 romantic things to do in Malaga

 The Mediterranean coastline and high vantage points make for some very good views in Malaga and how better to take them in than with your loved one.
 Our top romantic spots for views on Valentine’s Day in Malaga are:

-Muelle Uno – totally flat so again zero effort.
+Totally flat so zero effort needed to enjoy this lovely view of the city skyline.
 Make your way to end of Muelle Uno and take in the views of the city behind you.

 One of the most romantic things to do in Malaga is spend the day relaxing together at one of these venues:

 The lovely botanical gardens are romantic at any time of year, but they take romance to another level in mid-February.
 This year’s date is Saturday 11 February at 8pm, when couples will visit the gardens, lit up for the occasion, and discover a few surprises along the way.